danielyxie/bitburner/doc/CONTRIBUTING.md

 ### How to build the electron app

 Tested on Node v16.13.1 (LTS) on Windows.
-These steps only work in a bash-like environment, like MinGW for Windows.
+These steps only work in a Bash-like environment, like MinGW for Windows.

 ```sh
 # Install the main game dependencies & build the app in debug mode.